MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/change-a-user-name-and-email-address.md

 # Change a user name and email address in Office 365

 You may need to change someone's Office 365 email address and display name if, for example, they get married and their last name changes.

+::: moniker range="o365-worldwide"

+> [!NOTE]
+> If you're not using the new Microsoft 365 admin center, you can turn it on by selecting the **Try the new admin center** toggle located at the top of the Home page.

+::: moniker-end

 ## Change a user's email address

 You must be an [Office 365 global admin](about-admin-roles.md) to do these steps.

 ::: moniker range="o365-worldwide"

-### Use the new admin center to change a user's email address

-The new admin center is available to all Microsoft 365 admins.
-You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
-For more information, see [About the new Microsoft 365 admin center](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.